 Sometimes, iPhone refuses to place or connect the Call and comes up with “Call Failed” error message.
-You will find below the steps to fix this frustrating problem on your iPhone.
+You can find below the steps to fix this annoying problem on iPhone.

 Call Failed Message on iPhone

-Hence, it is recommended that you try to fix the problem on your device by going through these troubleshooting steps in the same order.
+Hence, it is recommended that you try to fix the problem by going through troubleshooting steps as provided below in the same order.

 1. Refresh Network